pingcap/tidb-operator/docs/api-references/docs.md

 </em>
 </td>
 <td>
-<p>If not configuring AlertManager , it can can add rule configuration through this switch.</p>
+<p>If not configuring AlertManager , it can add rule configuration through this switch.</p>
 </td>
 </tr>
 </table>